 I contemplate her sass whilst picking out my socks, slowly and deliberately.
 She’s not the perkiest assistant, but I’ve had her for almost five years now and I’ve grown accustomed to her presence.
 She returns a few times to remind me of our schedule, muttering something about “being late again” and “on notice at work.”
 Sock selection is an important process and it takes however long it takes; I wish she would remember this.

-We arrive at our destination and I spend the next 9 hours listening to briefings about letters and numbers and navigating office politics.
-My coworkers and I have a working lunch.
-There are carrots on the menu today and we discuss at length what superpower they provide.
+We arrive at our destination, and I spend the next nine hours listening to briefings about letters and numbers and navigating office politics.
+My co-workers and I have a working lunch.
+There are carrots on the menu today, and we discuss at length what superpower they provide.
 Kyle says they make you see underwater.
 Jaden says they make you see at night.
 I like Kyle’s idea better; I’ll share that with my assistant later.
 She always laughs when I tell her about our progress at work.
 I don’t completely understand her sense of humor, but I’m glad she enjoys the fruits of our labor.

 It also behooves you to keep a keen eye on your assistant’s emotional state.
 I notice my assistant has refilled her chardonnay twice during “dinner,” which is my cue to sit quietly and see how many extra episodes of Peppa Pig I can sneak past her before she looks up from her phone.
 I succeed in scoring one episode.
 Not my best work, but we can’t always hit it out of the park.